-below the 3σ magnetic latitude at the event peak, but most of the time before and after the storm, the aurora is almost always poleward of its mean location and equatorward of the upper 1σ value of the overall Λ_M distribution.
+The storm is seen as a very prominent peak in aa_H and an equally clear minimum in Dcx.
+It can be seen that the aurora moves to just below the 3σ magnetic latitude at the event peak, but most of the time before and after the storm, the aurora is almost always poleward of its mean location and equatorward of the upper 1σ value of the overall Λ_M distribution.
 In this case, there is a clear location of solar origin with a dominant sunspot group (12297) near the centre of the solar disc that gave rise to a C9.1/1F-class flare (Bamba et al. 2019) that was associated with a CME that was observed using the LASCO (Large Angle and Spectrometric Coronagraph Experiment) coronagraph on the SoHO (Solar and Heliospheric Observatory) satellite early in its propagation to Earth and then detected in near-Earth space by the Wind spacecraft in orbit around the L1 Lagrange point (Wu et al. 2016).

-Figure 3 presents a composite of 13 images of the northernhemisphere aurora around local midnight during the St Patrick's Day storm.
-These are measured by the VIIRS (Visible Infrared Imaging Radiometer Suite) instruments on the Suomi-NPP satellite at visible and near-infra-red wavelengths (500 to 900 nm) (Kalb et al. 2023; Shao et al. 2016).
-This band covers the primary emission lines of atomic oxygen (green at 557.7 nm and red at 630 nm) as well as the molecular nitrogen emission lines in the 600-700 nm range (blue and violet) that are observed in auroras.
+Figure 3 presents a composite of 13 images of the northern-hemisphere aurora around local midnight during the St Patrick's Day storm.
+These are measured by the VIIRS (Visible Infrared Imaging Radiometer Suite) instruments on the Suomi-NPP satellite at visible and near-infra-red wavelengths (500 nm to 900 nm) (Kalb et al. 2023; Shao et al. 2016).
+This band covers the primary emission lines of atomic oxygen (green at 557.7 nm and red at 630 nm) as well as the molecular nitrogen emission lines in the range 391.4 nm to 470.9 nm (blue and violet) that are observed in auroras.
 The images have been filtered and dynamically scaled using the "ERF-dynamic scaling" procedure, which brings out bright features (without saturating the image) but tends to suppress broad diffuse regions.
-These images show that, although some ground-based observations of the aurora are within the
+These